Language Information

 Motto: Lux et Veritas = Light and Truth

-Latin @ IU
+Latin at IU

 Greek and Latin were the only courses offered in the early days of Indiana University (1824-1827), when it came into being as Indiana State Seminary and employed only one faculty member.
 Much has changed at Indiana University and in the study of the ancient world since those times.

-A degree in Classical Studies (Latin or Classical Greek) allows you to explore the world of the ancient Greeks and Romans through interdisciplinary study of language, literature, art, and culture.
+A degree in Classical Studies allows you to explore the world of the ancient Greeks and Romans through interdisciplinary study of language, literature, art, and culture.
 Steeped in history, these languages continue to be influential in today’s world.
-A grasp of Latin or Greek deepens your understanding of contemporary social, political, and aesthetic issues.
-Latin and Greek proficiency also gives you direct access to medical terminology used in the health professions.
+A grasp of Latin or Greek deepens your understanding of contemporary social and political issues, as well as medical terminology used in the health professions.